-Insurify lets you compare home insurance companies with just a few clicks in just a few minutes.
+Insurify lets you compare home insurance companies with just a few clicks in only a few minutes.
 Insuring your first home?
-Compare, Save, and Discover on home insurance quotes today, and unlock discounts in your area.
+Compare, Save, and Discover on home insurance quotes today and unlock discounts in your area.

 If you’re a renter, tread carefully.
 Many leases prohibit listing your place on Airbnb, VRBO, and other similar short-term rental services.
-Some leases even have clauses that expressly forbid any kind of “business activity” in your rental, and short-term rentals arguably fall within that category.
+Some leases even have clauses that expressly forbid any kind of “business activity” in your rental property, and short-term rentals arguably fall within that category.
 If you decide to go ahead anyway, you do so at your own peril.
-You may face fines or eviction if you break the terms of your lease, so we highly advise against this.
+You may face fines or eviction if you break your lease terms, so we highly advise against this.

-However, if you’ve reviewed your lease and landlord policy and you’re confident that hosting on Airbnb is above board, the good news is that you don’t have to worry about your renters insurance policy covering third-party claims or personal liability in case someone gets hurt in your home.
+However, suppose you’ve reviewed your lease and landlord policy, and you’re confident that hosting on Airbnb is above board.
+In that case, the good news is that you don’t have to worry about your renters insurance policy covering third-party claims or personal liability if someone gets hurt in your home.
 Airbnb actually has their own form of insurance called host protection insurance (more on that below).
 Airbnb hosts are automatically covered by this policy—you don’t need to do anything to register or sign up for it.

 Becoming an Airbnb host can be a process that’s fraught with anxieties.
 Even if you don’t rent out your primary dwelling (some people buy properties solely to act as Airbnb rentals), it can be nervewracking to allow complete strangers to post up at your place for a few days.
 But how exactly does this type of insurance coverage work?

-Airbnb’s host protection insurance is a legitimate form of liability insurance that’s underwritten by Lloyd’s of London and Zurich Insurance, two well-regarded international insurance companies.
+Airbnb’s host protection insurance is a legitimate form of liability insurance coverage underwritten by Lloyd’s of London and Zurich Insurance, two well-regarded international insurance carriers.
 Host protection insurance does exactly what its name implies: protects hosts like you from being sued by guests.
 This service provides up to $1 million in protection against bodily injury and property damage claims.

 Of course, there are some caveats to this type of insurance.